loureirojoao/LABSI-SB/README.md

 The robot has made with several components from old label printers and mechanical trash.

-The robot has two wheels attached to the stepper motors that are capable to move forward and backward the robot with PWM generated in the function of GYRO and Acelleromter positions from a PID controller developed to the uC.
+The robot has two wheels attached to the stepper motors that are capable to move forward and backward the robot with PWM generated in the function of GYRO and Accelerometer positions from a PID controller developed to the uC.